 About Guge, it is said to be the highest of the ancient kingdom.
 Which is located on the ridge of the Roof of the World, as Tibet is called.
 Marching westwards to Guge from Lhasa, the Tibetan capital, is a long and hard journey.
 Moreover, it crosses a vast uninhabited barren land.
 The powerful Guge kingdom ruled it for over 700 years from the 9th to 17th century.
 Altogether 16 kings ruled it.
 Yet, historical records reveal little about the kingdom rise and sudden demise.
 It was instead from some letters by western missionaries that people got to know more about the lost empire.

 Records show that it once made great religious and economic achievements.
 However, the mighty kingdom was involved in a fatal war in the 17th century.
 As a result, its glory was reduced to pieces.
 The invasion of the neighboring state of Ladakh, coupled with the domestic rebellion of Guge monks.
 So, all of these brought the kingdom to its knees.

 The ruins: the only visible legacy of the kingdom

 The only visible legacy of the kingdom has left behind is the ruins.
 The ruins extend from the mid-ridge of a hill 300 meters high at its peak.
-Furthermore, it cover an area of 720,000 square meters.
+Furthermore, it covers an area of 720,000 square meters.
 It is the second largest ruin in Tibet.
 Archaeologists have unearthed 445 earthen and wooden structures, 879 caves, 58 blockhouses (a kind of fortification building), four secret tunnels, 28 stupas (traditional pagoda-shaped Buddhist monuments), granaries and weaponry storehouses.